He Guoqiang

-He Guoqiang (贺国强 (賀國強, Hè Guóqiáng); born October 1.
-1943) is a retired senior leader of the Chinese Communist Party (CCP).
-Between 2007 and 2012, He was a member of the Politburo Standing Committee (PSC), China's highest ruling council, and the Secretary of the Central Commission for Discipline Inspection, the party's anti-corruption agency.
-Earlier in his career, He served as the head of the Organization Department of the Chinese Communist Party, the Governor of Fujian, and the Party Committee Secretary of Chongqing.
+He Guoqiang (贺国强 (賀國強, Hè Guóqiáng); born October 1, 1943) is a retired senior leader of the Chinese Communist Party (CCP).
+Between 2007 and 2012, He was a member of the Politburo Standing Committee (PSC), China's most powerful decision-making body, and the Secretary of the Central Commission for Discipline Inspection, the party's anti-corruption agency.
+Earlier in his career, He served as the head of the Organization Department of the Chinese Communist Party, the governor of Fujian, and the Party Secretary of Chongqing.

 Career

-He Guoqiang was born in Xiangxiang, Hunan on October 1.
+He Guoqiang was born in Xiangxiang County (now Xiangxiang), Hunan on October 1.
 1943.
 He joined the Chinese Communist Party in January 1966 and joined the work force in September 1966.
 He graduated from the Inorganic Chemistry Department at the Beijing Institute of Chemical Engineering where he had majored in inorganics.
 With his university education, he held the title of Senior Engineer.
 He was first assigned to work as a technician at the synthesis division of the Lunan Chemical Fertilizer Plant in Shandong.
 During his eleven years there he eventually made his way up to party branch secretary (de facto head of the plant).

 Eventually He became an official at the chemical industry department of the Shandong provincial government.
 After that, he began taking on increasingly senior administrative roles, ascending through the ranks to become Party Committee Secretary in Jinan, the capital of Shandong, in 1987, and a member of the Shandong provincial Party Standing Committee.
 In 1991, he became deputy minister of Chemical Industry.

 In October 1996, He was transferred to Fujian to become deputy governor, then acting governor.
 He assumed the post of the Governor of Fujian between 1997 and 1999.
 In June 1999, he was named the party secretary of Chongqing, only the second person to take on the job after the city gained direct-controlled municipality status.
 He remained in Chongqing until 2002.
 He moved to national prominence that year, becoming the head of the Organization Department of the Chinese Communist Party, overseeing party personnel.

 He was named to the Politburo Standing Committee at the 17th Party Congress in November 2007, heading up the Central Commission for Discipline Inspection, in charge of stamping out corruption with party officials, replacing Wu Guanzheng.
 He was ordered by General Secretary Hu Jintao to go into earthquake areas in the aftermath of the 2008 Sichuan earthquake.

 He Guoqiang was said to be a 'moderating' force on the PSC, with no apparent loyalties to any particular factions or patrons.

+He Guoqiang retired from politics after the 18th Party Congress in November 2012.